 - 1. Turn off the computer and all attached devices. - 2.
 Unplug the power cord. - 3.
 Remove the cover.
 See "Removing the cover" on page 10. - 4.
-Locate the Clear CMOS/Recovery jumper on the system board.
-See "Identifying parts on the system board" on page 11. - 5.
-If necessary, see "Installing adapters" on page 14 to remove any adapters that impede access to the Clear CMOS/Recovery jumper.
+Locate the Virtual Clear CMOS/BIOS Recovery jumper (JP14) on the system board.
+See "Identifying parts on the system board" on page 11. - Note: Your system board might have two similar jumpers in the location indicated.
+Make sure you move the jumper labelled JP14.

-- 6. Move the jumper from the standard position (pins 1 and 2) to the maintenance or configure position (pins 2 and 3). - 7.
+- 5. If necessary, see "Installing adapters" on page 14 to remove any adapters that impede access to the Virtual Clear CMOS/BIOS Recovery jumper (JP14). - 6.
+Move the jumper on JP14 from the NORMAL position to the ROM RECOVERY position. - 7.
 Replace the cover and connect the power cord.
 See "Replacing the cover and connecting the cables" on page 21. - 8.
-Restart the computer, leave it on for approximately 10 seconds, and then hold the power switch for approximately 5 seconds to turn the computer off. - 9.
+Restart the computer, leave it on for approximately 30 seconds.
+When you hear beeps, hold the power switch for approximately 10 seconds to turn off the computer. - 9.
 Repeat steps 2 through 4 on page 22. - 10.
-Move the jumper back to the standard (pins 1 and 2). - 11.
+Move the jumper on JP14 back to the NORMAL position. - 11.
 Replace the cover and connect the power cord.
-See "Replacing the cover and connecting the cables" on page 21.
+See "Replacing the cover and connecting the cables" on page 21. - 12.
+You will need to reset passwords and the BIOS date and time settings.

 Chapter 2.
-Using the IBM Setup Utility program
+Using the Configuration/Setup Utility program

-The IBM Setup Utility program is stored in the electrically erasable programmable read-only memory (EEPROM) of your computer.
-The IBM Setup Utility program is used to view and change the configuration settings of your computer, regardless of which operating system you are using.
-However, the operating-system settings might override any similar settings in the IBM Setup Utility program.
+The Configuration/Setup Utility program is stored in the electrically erasable programmable read-only memory (EEPROM) of your computer.
+The Configuration/Setup Utility program is used to view and change the configuration settings of your computer, regardless of which operating system you are using.
+However, the operating-system settings might override any similar settings in the Configuration/Setup Utility program.

-Starting the IBM Setup Utility program
+Starting the Configuration/Setup Utility program

-To start the IBM Setup Utility program, do the following:
+To start the Configuration/Setup Utility program, do the following:

-- 1. If your computer is already on when you start this procedure, shut down the operating system and turn off the computer. - Turn on your computer and look for the following prompt on the logo screen: (To interrupt normal startup, press Enter)
+- 1. If your computer is already on when you start this procedure, shut down the operating system and turn off the computer. - 2.
+Turn on the computer and look for the F1 prompt in the lower-left corner of the screen. - 3.
+When the prompt is displayed, press F1.
+(This prompt is displayed for only a few seconds.
+You must press F1 quickly).
+If an administrator password has been set, the Configuration/Setup Utility program menu is not displayed until you type your password.

-Press Enter when you see the prompt.

-- 3. Press F1 to start the IBM Setup Utility. - Note: If a user password is set, you must type the password to continue.
-If an administrator password has been set, you cannot make any changes to configuration using the IBM Setup Utility program until you type your administrator password.
 See "Using passwords" for more information.

-The IBM Setup Utility might start automatically when POST detects that hardware has been removed or new hardware has been installed in your computer.
+The Configuration/Setup Utility might start automatically when POST detects that hardware has been removed or new hardware has been installed in your computer.